Despite what it sounds like, a Scrum sprint has nothing to do with either rugby or track and field.

 Given that the average length of a complete project is 11.6 weeks and the average sprint is 2.4 weeks, the average Scrum project lasts for 4.8 sprints.

-Of course, your mileage may vary.
-Depending on the scale of your project, you may have as few as 2–3, or as many as 10–20 Scrum sprints.
+Depending on the scale of your project and what you determine as a team during goal setting — including sprint planning— you may have as few as two to three, or as many as 10–20 Scrum sprints.
 There’s no way to give a universal number here.

 The stages of a Scrum sprint (in plain English)

-The Scrum sprint goes through many stages from pre-planning, planning, to review.
+A sprint project, Agile or Scrum, goes through many stages from pre-planning, planning, to review.
 In the sections below, we cover what a Scrum team needs to do in each stage.

 - Establish a product roadmap (high-level goals and timeline for product functionality).